 Different causes can often combine to trigger clinical depression.
 You may feel ill, experience a traumatic event and a bereavement close together.
-These events could add up and cause clinical depression.
+These events could cause clinical depression.

-People often talk about a 'downward spiral' - events that lead to clinical depression.
+A 'downward spiral' of events can lead to clinical depression.
 For example, you break up with your partner.
 You feel low and stop seeing your friends and family.
 You start to drink more.
 All of this can make you feel worse and trigger depression.

 Bereavement and relationship breakdown can be hard to cope with.
 You are more likely to become clinically depressed when stressful life events happen.
-If you were to stop seeing your family and friends the risk would increase.
+If you also stop seeing your family and friends, the risk increases.

 You may be more vulnerable to clinical depression if you have certain traits.
 This includes people with low self-esteem or being overly self-critical.
-Personality can be a cause of genes you inherited, life experiences or both.
+Your personality can be a result of the genes you inherited, life experiences or both.

 If a close family member had clinical depression, you are at higher risk of becoming depressed.

 Some women are at risk after pregnancy.
-Hormones and physical changes in a woman's body can affect how she feels.
+Hormones and physical changes after a birth can affect how you feel.
 The stress and responsibilities of a new life can add to a low mood.